LaurentDardenne/Nuspec/README.md

 ﻿# Nuspec
-Powershell DSL to create a nuspec file
+Powershell DSL to create a nuspec file.
+Only the following features are implemented : Files, Dependencies

 ```Powershell
 nuspec '1.0' 'MyModule' {